dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 Article 2:
 <https://timeweb.com/ru/help/pages/viewpage.action?pageId=9241442>

-&#x1F534; If you need to immediately change the password for root:
+&#x1F534; If you want to immediately change the password for root:

 ```
 passwd root
 ```

+> :warning: Hereinafter, it is assumed that we use some VNC-client to control the vps server (parameters for VNC-connection should be in the vps's control panel of provider or in sent email).
+Then we will shift to using ssh after (at least) ssh-client will be installed on the server side and non-root user will be created.

 ## 2. Server preparation

-We update the list of packages from the repositories, update all installed packages to the current version.
+We update the list of packages from the repositories and update all installed packages to the current version.

 ```
 apt-get update